Anshuman71/task71/Readme.md

 ----
 1. `yarn`  or  `npm install`
 2. `yarn build`
-3. `yarn start-prod` to start production build
+3. `yarn start-prod` to start production build and visit `http://localhost:5000`
-4. `yarn start-dev` to start development build
+4. `yarn start-dev` to start development build and visit `http://localhost:3000`

 >No changes have been made to the `server`